Chatbot

 • Seamless Integration: Easily integrate your chat AI into any design or layout with minimal effort.

 In this guide, you will learn how to use the useChat hook to create a chatbot application with real-time message streaming.
+Check out our chatbot with tools guide to learn how to use tools in your chatbot.
 Let's start with the following example first.

 Example